 - Just texting to say I love you.

-Texts of Support to Send Someone Who's Missing the Deceased
+Texts to Send Someone Who's Missing a Loved One

 - I know today is an important day.
 Are you doing OK?